awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 **Feature flag configuration**

-The following feature flag configuration enables or disables mobile payments and defaut payments on a per\-region basis\.
+The following feature flag configuration enables or disables mobile payments and default payments on a per\-region basis\.

 ------
 #### [ JSON ]